perisphere-rwe/perinary/README.md

 coverage](https://codecov.io/gh/bcjaeger/perinary/graph/badge.svg)](https://app.codecov.io/gh/bcjaeger/perinary)
 <!-- badges: end -->

-A grammar for data dictionaries with four primary verbs:
+**Why make this?** Data dictionaries (referred to as “dictionaries” from here) are often developed outside of a computing session and stored as a static file.
+Dictionaries are helpful in large projects with many outputs, providing a central resource for consistent and accurate annotation of tables and figures.
+However, the process of making and using dictionaries is tedious, so `perinary` was developed to reduce friction.

+To make dictionaries, there are two primary classes of functions:

 1.  `get`: retrieve meta data from a dictionary
 2.  `set`: modify meta data in a dictionary

+To use the dictionary, there are three classes of functions:

+1.  `translate`: modify names or category labels
+2.  `append`: add rows and/or columns to a data frame
-3.  `infuse`: put meta data from a dictionary into a data frame as an attribute
+3.  `index`: order the rows of a data frame
-4.  `insert`: put meta data from a dictionary into a data frame as new columns

-Dictionaries are often developed outside of a computing session and stored as static files, making it inconvenient to apply meta data from the dictionary to your data. `perinary` aims to bring the magic of a dictionary to your R session, providing intuitive ways to put meta data into your results when you need it.
+While `get/set` functions are applied to a dictionary, the `translate` and `append` functions are members of the `DataDictionary` class, meaning they are called from the dictionary object.

 ## Installation